 My Master's Thesis & The Lessons Learnt- 2 mins

-Halfway through my master’s thesis I think it’s time to look back and reflect on what I’ve learnt so far.
+Halfway through my master’s thesis, I think it’s time to look back and reflect on what I’ve learned so far.

 Fact or Fiction?

-During the 2016 U.S. Presidential election there were an unprecedented amount of fake news.
+During the 2016 U.S. Presidential election, there was an unprecedented amount of fake news.
 These articles were written by entities either trying to make money or influence the outcome.
-Before the rise of digital media fake news could be fact checked by journalist.
+Before the rise of digital media fake news could be fact-checked by journalists.
 Today that’s impossible due to the sheer amount of articles written every day.

 The Three Lessons

-During the project we worked with Spark to process big data corpora and used libraries to perform the information extraction.
-This project has really challenged me while at the same time being incredibly fun.
-Along the way I’ve learnt a couple of lessons that I want to pass on.
+During the project, we worked with Spark to process big data corpora and used libraries to perform the information extraction.
+This project has challenged me while at the same time being incredibly fun.
+Along the way, I’ve learned a couple of lessons that I want to pass on.

 We worked a lot with free and open corpora such as Wikipedia.
 They are great but the data is often very dirty.
 When you construct your pipeline you imagine for example that sentences are not longer than a handful of words.
-In reality there are outliers that are thousands of words long.
-Eventually you’ll learn to filter everything with upper bounds, lower bounds and restrictive regexes.
+In reality, some outliers are thousands of words long.
+Eventually, you’ll learn to filter everything with upper bounds, lower bounds, and restrictive regexes.